Skip to content

 • Cultivating innovation

-In 2023, the Long Island Association Foundation was awarded a $42,000 grant from the Long Island Community Foundation in partnership with the Long Island African American Chamber of Commerce and Long Island Hispanic Chamber of Commerce to develop a plan for inclusive economic growth in our region.
+• In 2023, the LIA Foundation was awarded a $42,000 grant from the Long Island Community Foundation in partnership with the Long Island African American Chamber of Commerce and Long Island Hispanic Chamber of Commerce to develop a plan for inclusive economic growth in our region.

-This will build upon the LIA's Small Business Support Program launched in June 2022 and the collaboration among the LIA, LIAACC, and LIHCC to support and advocate for Long Island's diverse small business community.
-The work under the LICF grant is taking place over the course of 2023, and the organizations are engaging with their members in quarterly joint membership meetings, roundtable discussions, and individual meetings to receive feedback and input on best practices for regional collaboration, marketing and outreach, and navigating challenges facing small businesses.
+The LIA is continuing to collaborate with LIAACC and LIHCC to support and advocate for Long Island's diverse small business community.
+The organizations are engaging with their members in quarterly joint membership meetings, roundtable discussions, and individual meetings to receive feedback and input on best practices for regional collaboration, marketing and outreach, and navigating challenges facing small businesses.

 LIA Foundation Board of Directors